 Aligning your ad strategy with your budget is a surefire way to maximize the traffic you generate from your budget.

-If youre operating with a larger budget (e.g. $15,000/mo), put more money behind bigger audience segments, competitive keywords, and test out different types of ads to increase your click potential.
+If you’re operating with a larger budget (e.g., $15,000/mo), put more money behind bigger audience segments and competitive keywords and test out different types of ads to increase your click potential.

 #8.
 Retarget to boost conversions